Moka-KH/DS_Mini_Waslny/README.md

 * GUI (GUI version)
   + Using QT 6.5.0
   + still under construction
-  + You can run it and explore the design for know
+  + You can run it and explore the design for now

 ## Features:
 * Adding a map